Eslam0mansour/Eslam0mansour/README.md

-### Hi there im Eslam mansour Mopile Application Developer 👋📱
+### Hi there I'm  Eslam mansour Mopile Application Developer 👋📱

 - 📚 I have a Bachelors in Computer Science from akhbar elyom academy
 - 🔭 I’m currently Developing in ( Android  , Flutter )